glangsto/hi4pi/README.md

 wget ftp://ftp.mpifr-bonn.mpg.de/outgoing/bwinkel/langston_eq.fits

 ## Noteooks
 1. HI4PI-WGET - First download the image.
-Note where the file is located.
+Note which directory the file is placed.
 2. HI4PI-UPGRADE - Optionally you may need to install/upgrade some Astropy code.
 3. HI4PI-READ - Get and display the galactic coordinate the data.
 4. HI4PI-READ-Equitorial